 Asphalt Shingle Grinding (ASG) is the process of making Recycled Asphalt Shingles (RAS).
 RAS is produced by grinding asphalt roofing shingles to a small spec, generally under 3/8” to salvage the valuable asphalt and sand.
 Grinding asphalt shingles is a recycling effort which diverts materials from the landfill and can reduce road building costs.

 ASG is mixed in asphalt mixes in amounts generally under 5% to displace expensive virgin asphalt.
 The asphalt mix is used for driveways, parking lots and roads.

 The Peterson Advantage

-Grinding asphalt shingles is highly abrasive, and often need specialty equipment.
+Grinding asphalt shingles is highly abrasive, and often needs specialty equipment.
 Peterson’s horizontal grinders combined with high abrasive bits, water injection, and our Anvil Breaker Grate can create a product to your customer’s exact specifications.

 Peterson High Abrasion Grinding Bits are the most cost-effective bits on the market for asphalt shingle grinding.
 The cast carbide technology combines the hardness of cemented tungsten carbide with the toughness of air-hardened steel to form a unique matrix that is extremely wear resistant in the most abrasive applications.
 Reinforced hard-face corners helps to maintain the original shape of this bit prolonging service life.